nusdbsystem/falcon/README.md

 # Falcon

-Falcon is a federated learning system with privacy protection.
-It allows multiple parties to collaboratively train a machine learning model and serve for new requests.
+Falcon is a federated learning system with strong privacy protection.
+It allows multiple parties to collaboratively train a variety of machine learning models, serve for new requests, and calculate the interpretability.

 ## Prerequisites